-In addition to these great sign-up bonuses, both cards offer a chance to earn miles on some of your everyday spending and reward your United loyalty with unique discounts and perks, but which is the best deal for you?
+Each of these cards gives you a chance to earn miles on some of your everyday spending and rewards your United loyalty with unique discounts and perks, but which is the best deal for you?

-We’ve broken down the value of the latest bonus offers from Chase and United, along with these cards’ other features to help you decide if you should apply and which card is the best fit for you.
+We’ve broken down the value of the latest bonus offers from Chase and United, along with these cards’ other features to help you decide if you should apply and which card you should choose.

 United℠ Explorer Card